oroinc/documentation/user/back-office/products/products/manage/view.rst

 * The products listed on the **Related Items** tab appear in the respective section of the product details in the back-office.

-* The products listed on the **Up-sell Items** tab appear and in the **You may be also interested in** section in the product details in the storefront.
+* The products listed on the **Up-sell Items** tab appear, and in the **You may also be interested in** section in the product details in the storefront.

  ..
 The products listed on the **Cross-sell** tab appear in the **You may also like these products** section in the storefront during the checkout.